SpencerMonger/PropScraper/README.md

 # Inmuebles24.com Property Scraper

-A Python script that uses Crawl4AI to scrape property listings from inmuebles24.com and store the data in a Supabase database.
+A Python script that uses Crawl4AI to scrape the property listings from inmuebles24.com and store the data in a Supabase database.

 ## Features